 Piquillacta in Cusco

-Piquillacta, officially often spelled Pikillaqta, is one of the most exciting sites in the South Valley of Cusco.
+Piquillacta, often officially spelled Pikillaqta, is one of the most exciting sites in the Southern Valley of Cusco.
 Rectangular housing blocks, long straight alleys, and high walls appear like a city map made of stone and adobe.

-Wari City in the South Valley of Cusco
+Wari city in the Southern Valley of Cusco

-Piquillacta, also spelled Pikillaqta, Pikillacta, or Piki Llaqta, is located southeast of Cusco in the Lucre district of Quispicanchi province.
+Piquillacta, also written Pikillaqta, Pikillacta or Piki Llaqta, is located southeast of Cusco in the Lucre district of Quispicanchi province.
 The site is one of the most important archaeological sites of the Wari culture in the Cusco region.

-A look at the site explains in a few minutes why the Wari are considered masters of organization.
-Straight streets, rectangular blocks, and recurring modules show a planned urban layout.
-For context, the pages on History of Peru, Culture in Peru, Tipón, and Overview of Peru are also relevant.
+A look at the complex explains in a few minutes why the Wari are considered masters of organization.
+Straight roads, rectangular blocks, and recurring modules show a planned city layout.
+For context, the pages on History of Peru, Culture in Peru, Tipón and Overview of Peru are also relevant.

 At a glance